Our hand and arm clinicians see patients at these locations:

-What causes tennis elbow/lateral epicondylitis?
+What causes lateral epicondylitis?

 Trauma – A direct blow to the elbow may result in swelling of the tendon that can lead to degeneration.
 A sudden extreme action, force, or activity could also injure the tendon.

-Who gets tennis elbow/lateral epicondylitis?
+Who gets lateral epicondylitis?

 The most common age group that this condition affects is between 30 to 50 years old, but it may occur in younger and older age groups, and in both men and women.

-Signs and symptoms of tennis elbow/lateral epicondylitis
+What are the signs and symptoms of lateral epicondylitis